9 Module 8: Literature In East Asia

 image

 Scene depicting Emperor Xuanzong and Yang Guifei from the poem by Bai Juyi, “Song of Eternal Regret.”
 Their story has been treated in other forms of Chinese poetry, Chinese opera, and film.
-(Painting by Kano Sansetsu [1589–1651], under Public Domain)
+(Painting by Kano Sansetsu [1589–1651], believed to be under public domain in the U.S.)

 See the Playlist for a complete version of “Song of Eternal Regret” in Chinese and English.